SuyashMore/tinyNeuralNet/README.md

 # Tiny Neural Network

-> Simple and Modular Neural Network built in python built using just numpy.
+> Simple and Modular Neural Network Library built in python built using just numpy.

 > Keras like Network Initialization.